pkiraly/metadata-qa-api/README.md

       pattern: ^https?://.*$
 ```

-In both cases we defined two fields. `title` has one constraints: it should not be equal to
+In both cases we defined two fields. `title` has one constraints: it should
-the value of `description` field (which is masked out from the example).
-Note: if this hypothetical
+not be equal to the value of `description` field (which is masked out from
-`description` field is not available the API drops an error message into the log. `url` should have
+the example).
+Note: if this hypothetical `description` field is not available
+the API drops an error message into the log. `url` should have one and only
-one and only one instance, and its value should start with "http://" or "https://".
+one instance, and its value should start with "http://" or "https://".

-As you can see there are two types of setters in the API: setSomething and withSomething.
-The
+As you can see there are two types of setters in the API: `setSomething` and
-difference is that setSomething returs with void, but withSomething returns with the Rule object,
+`withSomething`.
+The difference is that `setSomething` returs with void, but
-so you can use it in a chain such as `new Rule().withMinCount(1).withMaxCount(3)`
+`withSomething` returns with the Rule object, so you can use it in a chain
+such as `new Rule().withMinCount(1).withMaxCount(3)`
-(while `new Rule().setMinCount(1).setMaxCount(3)` doesn't work).
+(while `new Rule().setMinCount(1).setMaxCount(3)` doesn't work, because
+`setMinCount()` does returns nothing, and one can not apply `setMaxCount(3)`
+on that nothing).

 ## Defining MeasurementConfiguration with a configuration file

-MeasurementConfiguration can be created from JSON or YAML configuration files with the following methods:
+MeasurementConfiguration can be created from JSON or YAML configuration files
+with the following methods:

 * `ConfigurationReader.readMeasurementJson(String filePath)`: reading configuration from JSON
 * `ConfigurationReader.readMeasurementYaml(String filePath)`: reading configuration from YAML